josedejesusAmaya/JS-cheatsheet/Module 10/README.md

 	2 'father' //target phase
 	```
 2. ##### Capturing
+	In the capturing phase, events propagate from **the Window down through the DOM tree to the target node**.
 	Event Capturing is the first to occur.
 The event first goes through the ancestors chain down to the element (capturing phase), then it reaches the target and triggers there (target phase), and then it goes up (bubbling phase), calling handlers on its way.
 	The `addEventListener` method only executes on the targeting and the bubbling phase -as we saw on the example above- by natural behavior, but we can execute it in the Capturing phase, by adding `true` or `{capture: true}` as a third parameter.
 	```